Android-at-The-Library/clj-apk-skellington/README.md

 # clj-apk-skellington
-a barebones skeleton app for getting started on lein-droid ... makes a really shiny apk
+a barebones skeleton app for getting started on lein-droid ... makes a really shiny apk with buttons and nice styling

 this is built from the lein-droid tutorial.